 - Are you entitled to compensation for the manner in which you were dismissed?

 - What if the company won’t negotiate?
-And what if they withdraw their original offer?
+What if they withdraw their original offer?

 There are many nuances to severance packages that are often overlooked.
-People tend to focus on how many months they got, ignoring all other aspects of their situation.
-For example, one individual was convinced that he received a very generous severance package, being six months after he had only been employed for five years.
+People tend to focus on how many months they get, ignoring all other aspects of their situation.
+For example, we met with one individual who was convinced that he had received a very generous severance package.
+The company had offered him six month’s salary after five years of his service.
 Fortunately, his wife insisted that he speak with an Employment Lawyer, and we explained that since his compensation was based largely on commissions, six months of base salary was actually worth more like two months.